ijtan/Neo-Eggshell-Terminal/README.md

 ## Execution
-C++ Version 20
+C++ Version 20\
-To execute simply Run neoEggshell from the build folder
+To execute simply Run 'neoEggshell' from the build folder

 ```
 ./neoEggshell